Friedrich August Burgmüller: Life and work

 Burgmüller was born on 3 May 1760 in Magdeburg and baptized on 6 May with the names "Anton Friedrich".
 In the older literature the first names are also "Friedrich August" or "Johann August Franz", the latter in most handwritten sources.
 He himself signed mostly briefly "August Burgmüller".
-His father was Johann Christian Burgmüller (1734-1776), organist at the Magdeburger Dom, who taught him how to play the piano.
-From 1783 Burgmüller studied in Leipzig and Erfurt, but dropped out in 1785 and went from Erfurt to Weimar to the theatre troupe of the principal Joseph Bellomo (real name Joseph Edler von Zambiasi, 1752/54-1833).
+His father was Johann Christian Burgmüller (1734–1776), organist at the Magdeburger Dom, who taught him how to play the piano.
+From 1783 Burgmüller studied in Leipzig and Erfurt, but dropped out in 1785 and went from Erfurt to Weimar to the theatre troupe of the principal Joseph Bellomo (real name Joseph Edler von Zambiasi, 1752/54–1833).
 Burgmüller worked there as Kapellmeister, but also as an actor, and composed a Singspiel and stage music for the troupe.

-Already in autumn 1786 he changed to Gustav Friedrich Wilhelm Großmann and his co-director Christian Wilhelm Klos at their newly founded theater company ato Cologne with which he also gave guest performances in Düsseldorf and Bonn.
+Already in autumn 1786 he changed to Gustav Friedrich Wilhelm Großmann and his co-director Christian Wilhelm Klos at their newly founded theater company at Cologne with which he also gave guest performances in Düsseldorf and Bonn.
 At last Klos led the company alone and led it into bankruptcy in July 1788 in Aachen.
-From this outstanding ensemble emerged the so-called Bonner Nationaltheater, which was subsidized by Elector Maximilian Franz with 15,000 Reichstalers annually and opened on January 3, 1789.
-Together with other members of the Klosschen Troupe - including Christiane Keilholz, Carl Demmer, Joseph Lux, Johann Baptist Spitzeder and Heinrich Vohs - Burgmüller also went to Bonn and became Kapellmeister there.
+From this outstanding ensemble emerged the so-called Bonner Nationaltheater, which was subsidized by Elector Maximilian Franz with 15,000 Reichstalers annually and opened on 3 January 1789.
+Together with other members of the Klosschen Troupe – including Christiane Keilholz, Carl Demmer, Joseph Lux, Johann Baptist Spitzeder and Heinrich Vohs – Burgmüller also went to Bonn and became Kapellmeister there.
 His theatre orchestra consisted mainly of musicians from the Bonn court orchestra, among them the 18-year-old Ludwig van Beethoven, who played viola.
 Beethoven obviously hoped that Burgmüller would perform his Cantata on the Death of Emperor Joseph II WoO 87, because he wrote to the Hofkammerrat August von Schall on 16 June 1790:

 The whimsical letter still contains numerous news from Bonn's cultural life, but even in Bonn Burgmüller did not endure long.
 In the same year he moved to the Nationaltheater in Mainz.
 After the French occupation of the city in 1792 he went to Düsseldorf where he settled as a piano teacher.
 Here he met his pupil and later wife Therese von Zandt.
 When in October 1794 Düsseldorf was also occupied by the French, he lost sight of her again for many years.